tanishqvyas/setup-installtion-recovery-commands-procedures/installations.md

 ## Node & NPM (Node Package Manager)

-Following the Commands stated on the [Digital Ocean | Node installation on Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-20-04)
+Following the Commands stated on the [Node installation on Ubuntu](https://stackoverflow.com/a/60701804/11597114)

 ```bash
 sudo apt update